-The course is offered on a semester basis.
-Students are required to complete a minimum of eight semesters (sessions).
+The course is offered on a session basis.
+Students are required to complete a minimum of eight sessions.
 The course leads to the award of the degree of Bachelor of Building (BBuild).

-The eight semesters of the course are structured as follows:
+The eight sessions of the course are structured as follows:

-- semesters 1 to 6 consist of a fixed program of compulsory subjects, - semesters 7 and 8 consist of electives and a compulsory Thesis.
+- sessions 1 to 6 consist of a fixed program of compulsory subjects, - sessions 7 and 8 consist of electives and a compulsory Thesis.

-In a normal semester program, this usually results in six subjects requiring 17-18 class hours/week.
+In a normal session program, this usually results in six subjects requiring 17-18 class hours/week.